-For all the above, and given the current settlement system is an adequate mechanism for the purpose of complying with the obligations derived from the Tariff Network Code, it is necessary to include in the Circular the general principles of the settlement mechanism, in order to enable the development of the system in the corresponding informative Circular (see section 7).
+For all the above, the Circular includes the general principles of the settlement mechanism, in order to enable the development of the system in the corresponding informative Circular (see section 7).

 In this regard, it is indicated that both the Ministry and some agents in their responses to the previous consultation have indicated that the settlement process under Law 34/1998 is Ministry's competence and therefore should not be established in the Circular.